 So what sorts of things can I map with different kinds of drones?

 What you map is really up to your imagination and there’s a world of discoveries out there to be made.
-Check out some of the amazing image collections on GeoNadir for inspiration.
+Check out some of the amazing datasets on GeoNadir for inspiration.
 If you click on the metadata for an image collection, it will tell you what kind of drone was used to capture it.

 This image collection of a glacier in Switzerland was captured using a senseFly fixed-wing drone.